 - Contact name and telephone number.

-X-Ray equipment used in the practice of Chiropractry is inspected every year.
+X-Ray equipment used in the chiropractic practice is inspected every year.
 Ninety (90) days prior to the expiration on the green certificate, a yellow notice is sent reminding the facility that an inspection is due.
 Your previous inspector’s name and telephone number is provided.

 Exposure control switches should be permanently mounted outside the operatory to allow the operator to remain in a protected area during the exposure.
 In this case, dosimetry is not required.
 Stretch cords are not allowed in new office settings.
 For existing offices with existing units having stretch cords, the stretch cord should be permanently mounted outside the operatory.
 In this case, dosimetry is not required.
 If an existing office has existing x-ray equipment with stretch cords, dosimetry is required.
 An X-Ray Bulletin dated May 1, 1999 provides additional information on exposure control switches and dosimetry.